 In my opinion, the main difference between my MBA class and the CIA exam is that CIA questions are trickier.
 For those questions, you need to take a minute and think before answering the question.
-When I was working on the questions, it was as if some questions have two answers or looked like both answers are correct; but after attempting and reading the explanation, you got the reason why right is right and wrong is wrong.
+When I was working on the questions, it was as if some questions had two answers or looked like both answers were correct; but after attempting and reading the explanation, I got the reason why the right answer was right, and the wrong answer was wrong.
 Therefore, it’s really important to read all four options before picking the answer.

-Another reason of the low score was that I answered questions while still reading through the answer choices.
+Another reason for the low score was that I answered questions while I was still reading through the answer choices.
 Sometimes, we need to read all answer choices first, but I acted hastily.
-This happened to me in the CMA exam — when I was preparing for CMA Part 1, my mentor told me again and again to read each and every option because the examiners would try to trick us.
+This happened to me during the CMA exam, too.
+When I was preparing for CMA Part 1, my mentor told me, again and again, to read each and every option because the examiners would try to trick us.
 I have learned my lesson again.

-In terms of the Gleim text book, I did read the theory at the end but It did not help me that much in the questions.
-On the practice questions, I would like to rate the questions as “A Grade”.
-Some questions are really tricky while others are simple if you have gone through the book.
-Every question in the Gleim test bank includes a code which tells the student the origin of the question.
-For example, I saw two codes in my session of leadership and communication: one from publisher (Gleim) and other from CIA exam past exams.
-Past questions are tricky compared to the publisher questions.
+In terms of the Gleim textbook, I did read the theory at the end.
+But it did not help me that much with the questions.
+On the practice questions, I would like to rate the questions as “A Grade.”
+Some questions are really tricky, while others are simple if you have gone through the book.
+Every question in the Gleim test bank includes a code that tells the student the origin of the question.
+For example, I saw two codes in my session on leadership and communication: one from the publisher (Gleim) and the other from past CIA exams.
+Past questions are tricky compared to the Gleim questions.

-I will be able to compare better when I have Wiley on my hand.
-I am planning to get it within one month so I could prepare better.
-I have read so many stories in the comments where people saying they did only Gleim and passed it easily, I also believe it because I was also the one who was able to complete CMA with Gleim.
+I will be able to compare better when I have the Wiley CIA materials in hand.
+After all, I am planning to get it within one month, so I can prepare better.
+I have read so many stories in the comments where people say they did only Gleim and passed the CIA exam easily.
+And I believe it because I was also someone who was able to complete the CMA exam with Gleim.

-This time, however, I will not take any risk and will prepare as many questions as I can to do it in my first attempt.
-Each time I practice questions and write for the blog, my passion burns with flames for the success.
+This time, however, I will not take any risks and will prepare as many questions as I can to pass the CIA exam on my first attempt.
+Each time I practice questions and write for this blog, my passion burns with flames for success.

-See you in the next post with more progress of my journey.
+See you in the next post with more progress on my journey.

 Waqar Akmal, CMA

-Many candidates find Part 3 difficult so you are doing really well to get 77%.
+Many candidates find the CIA Part 3 exam difficult, so you are doing really well to get 77%.

-Working on practice questions is one of the most efficient ways to study, but it could also be the most frustrating especially at the beginning.
-The purpose for completing the questions is not for completeness sake; it is rather an exercise for you to identify the weaker areas, so one can improve based on that.
+Working on practice questions is one of the most efficient ways to study.
+But it could also be the most frustrating, especially at the beginning.
+The purpose of completing the questions is not for completeness’ sake.
+Rather, it is an exercise for you to identify your weaker areas, so you can improve based on that.

 Howdy guys, I am Waqar Akmal from Pakistan.
 I am currently enrolled in MBA program (Third Semester) and have completed the CMA exam.
 I am now working towards the CIA exam.